OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 Developing regular expressions can be complicated, and is well beyond the scope of this cheat sheet.

-There are lots of resources on the internet about how to write regular expressions, including this [site](https://www.regular-expressions.info/) and the [OWASP Validation regular expression Repository](https://owasp.org/www-community/OWASP_Validation_Regex_Repository).
+There are lots of resources on the internet about how to write regular expressions, including this [site](https://www.regular-expressions.info/) and the [OWASP Validation Regex Repository](https://owasp.org/www-community/OWASP_Validation_Regex_Repository).

 In summary, input validation should: